spryker/spryker-docs/docs/scos/dev/back-end-development/client/implementing-a-client.md

 ## How to implement a Client

 All Clients have the same structure.
-There is always one class that represents the Client.
+There is always one class that represents a Client.
 This is quite close to the facades which we use in Zed.
-This class is the entry point, and it usually delegates to concrete implementations, that are placed in the optional subdirectories `Search`, `Session`, `Storage`, and `Zed`.
+This class is the entry point, and it usually delegates to concrete implementations placed in the optional subdirectories `Search`, `Session`, `Storage`, and `Zed`.

 | CLASS   | PURPOSE  |
 | ----------------- | ---------------- |